stagesen/stage-senior-platform/HERO_IMAGES_UPLOAD_GUIDE.md

 3. For each page below:
    - Click "Add New Page Hero" or edit existing hero
    - Set the **Page Path** (shown below for each image)
-   - Upload the corresponding image file
+   - Upload the corresponding image file from `attached_assets/generated_images/`
    - Add the suggested title and description
-   - Set overlay opacity and text alignment as desired
+   - Set overlay opacity (0.3-0.5 recommended) and text alignment
    - Mark as **Active**
    - Save changes